citizenparker/great_wall/why/slidesA.md

 * Leaner slices and mental models = faster ramp-up time
 * Separation of organizational concerns = easier team splits

-<!SLIDE>
+<!SLIDE bullets>

 # Additional Considerations #

-Think about how not only client consumes API, but how API endpoints interact w/ one another
+* Client consumes API, but API endpoints may also need to interact

-<!SLIDE>
+* Psychology of the architecture is different as a developer

+<!SLIDE bullets>
 # Additional Considerations #
-// Remaining decoupled while still useful

-<!SLIDE>
+* Do we need MVC on "both sides" of the wall?

+<!SLIDE bullets>
 # Additional Considerations #
-// Do we need MVC on "both sides" of the wall?

-<!SLIDE>
-# Additional Considerations #
+* State or lack thereof
-// stateless-ness of this model.
-State of the client-interactions are managed on the client, and the server manages the persistence/state of the business domain
+* State of the client-interactions are managed on the client
+* Server manages the persistence/state of the business domain